-Women washed laundry in the now-absent Arroyo de los Pocitos, but the upper class realized the potential of its pristine beach.
+Women used to wash laundry in the now-absent Arroyo de los Pocitos, but the upper class realized the potential of its pristine beach.
 Pocitos became part of the city in 1886, & soon after trolleys bought hundreds of visitors to the first beach restaurant & hotel.
 Elite summer vacation homes characterized the area during early stages of development, becoming a mini-Mar del Plata.

 Boulevard España shoots straight up the hill from the beach in Pocitos.
 The first time I saw this street I couldn’t believe how funky & how surprisingly well the houses work together.
 Tons of different styles on every block: Beaux-Arts, Art Nouveau herons, Art Deco, Neocolonial, tiled domes… a great mix: